Which stock is about to go up?

-I've been teaching in the stock trading world now for almost 9 years.
-Undoubtedly, when I meet someone and they find out what I do, this is their first question.
+I've been teaching in the stock trading world now for almost nine years.
+Undoubtedly, when I meet someone, and they find out what I do, this is their first question.
 However, I always meet their question with the same response: "You're asking the wrong question!"

 All of our classes at TradeSmart University are intended to give you, the student, more knowledge so that you can trade with better confidence.
 At the core of our analysis is a process we do in pretty much every trade analysis.
 A process I'd like to share with you here.

 The fastest way to build confidence in your trades is to learn to do good trade analysis.
-Good analysis will give you confidence in choosing the direction (up or down) of the trade, which consequently you can apply to choosing the appropriate strategy.
+Good analysis will give you confidence in choosing the direction up or down of the trade, which consequently you can apply by choosing the appropriate strategy.

 Here's the best part: This process works the same if you're a Day Trader, Swing Trader, or even a Long Term trader.
 And maybe the best part is, when you learn to do this process well, you can take any stock (even if you've never heard of it) and analyze the trade in about 10 minutes or less.